ikhanhdoit/cloud_engineer/README.md

     - Unfortunately using minikube and limits yourself for only local dev environments and to play around with, not really for prod.
         - This shows since the default is not exposed to the internet and limited to a single node Kubernetes cluster.

-- Manage and Deploy the same thing on AWS ECS/EKS.
+- Manage and Deploy the same thing on AWS ECS.
     - Choose ECS in AWS and choose "Create Cluster" instead of "Get Started" to avoid using Fargate.
         - Nothing wrong with Fargate and it's easier to use for ECS but we will do it the long and hard way to understand what's happening.
         - Select "ECS Linux + Networking" and then Next.